fluid10/stock-monitor/README.md

 ## Running the Application

-After doing the steps above, type this into the root directory of application: `npm run stock-monitor` to run it.
+After the steps above, type this into the root directory of application: `npm run stock-monitor` to run it.